-President's and Deans' List
+President's and Deans' Lists

 Full-time students (those carrying a minimum of 12 semester credits at Ursuline College) who attain a 4.0 semester grade point average and have no incompletes will be listed on the President's List.
-Developmental courses will not be included in the 12 full time credits required for President's and Dean's list.
+Developmental courses will not be included in the 12 full time credits required for President's and Deans' lists.

 Students who attain a 3.50 semester grade point average and have no incompletes are eligible to be listed on the Dean's List.
-Developmental courses, including SC 099 and SC 100L, will not be included in the 12 full-time credits required for President's and Dean's list.
+Developmental courses, including SC 099 and SC 100L, will not be included in the 12 full-time credits required for President's and Deans' lists.